Evans, John H. and DePalma, Lindsay. 2019. “Religion.” In Oxford Bibliographies in Sociology. Ed. Lynette Spillman. New

 DePalma, Lindsay.
 2020.
 “The Separation of Economy and Sentiment: A Comparison of How Individuals Perceive Hostile Worlds.”
 Journal of Cultural Economy.
 DOI: 10.1080/17530350.2019.1708778

 Olsen, Lauren, D., Lindsay DePalma, and John Evans.
-Forthcoming.
+2020.
 “The Contingent Relationships Between Therapeutic and Altruistic Motivations in Volunteering for Clinical Trials.”
 Journal of Empirical Research on Human Research Ethics.

 DePalma, Lindsay.
 Forthcoming.
-“The Passion Paradigm: Professional Adherence to the Ideology of “Do What You Love.”
+“The Passion Paradigm: Professional Adherence to and Consequences of the Ideology of “Do What You Love.”
 (R & R under review at Sociological Forum).